1. The basics of notifications

 It would be a bit cumbersome to wait for a real problem or even provoke one to test the notifications.
 This is easier with Test notifications, a tool with which you can simulate a notification for a host or service and have the notification sent immediately.

+The notification test evaluates the notification rules displayed.
 You can access the notification test via Setup > Events > Notifications and the Test notifications button:

 Simply select a host and then any state change as the event.
-By activating the Send out notification checkbox, you specify that the notification is not only simulated but also actually sent.
+By activating the Send out checkbox, you specify that the notification is not only simulated but also actually sent.

-The notification must also have been sent, as indicated by the Notifications have been sent
+The Notifications have been sent

 Under Resulting notifications you can then see to whom and via which channel the notification was sent: